 Exploring the Königssee

-The Königssee is remarkable.
-The blue-green water is astonishingly clear, like glass.
-The Bayerische Seenschifffahrt runs an electric ferry boat service around the lake.
-On a day with good weather, the dock is slightly organized chaos.
+Rides on the electric ferry boat service start at the Schönau am Königssee dock which, on a day with good weather and crowds, is slightly organized chaos.
 From the dock in Schönau am Königssee, it’s roughly a half-hour ride over the calm water before you reach St. Bartholomew.
+The ride on the lake through the Berchtesgaden National Park is an easy and effortless glide that allows you to soak in your surroundings.
 On the ride to the church, the ferry pauses and one of the ferry employees plays the trumpet to demonstrate the echo of sound off of the stone cliffs that surround the lake.
-The lake is very popular for swimming and sunbathing while the surrounding mountains are known for hiking.
+The sound and the echo are very impressive.
+Additionally, the lake is very popular for swimming and sunbathing.

 St. Bartholomew Pilgrimage Church

 From the dock, past the church and the other buildings, a path leads towards the Alps.
 Take the trail.
 While there are lengthy and more difficult trails that you can hike, there’s a trail that offers a not very challenging loop through the trees, along the cliffs and then down past the edge of the lake.

 All photos, as well as all opinions, are my own.